Mushkaa

-Irma Farelo i Solé (born 2004), known professionally as Mushkaa, is a Catalan urban singer.
+Irma Farelo i Solé (born 13 April 2004), known professionally as Mushkaa, is a Catalan urban singer.

 Early life and education

-Irma Farelo i Solé is the daughter of television personality Eduard Farelo and manager Eva Solé, and was born in Barcelona's Vilassar de Mar in 2004.
-She has four siblings: Greta Farelo, her twin sister, who helps her sing and performs with the group in live concerts; Paula and Bruno; and the well-known singer Alba Farelo Solé, better known as Bad Gyal.
+Irma Farelo i Solé is the daughter of television personality Eduard Farelo and manager Eva Solé, and was born in Barcelona's Vilassar de Mar on 13 April 2004.
+She has four siblings: Greta Farelo, her twin sister, who helps her sing and performs with the group in live concerts; Paula, Bruno as well as Alba, better known as the singer Bad Gyal.

-Since Mushkaa was little, she was noted to have a love for music.
-She spent ten years studying trumpet.
-She later started attending the Music Workshop in Barcelona in 2023, but was forced to quit since she could not balance it with her artistic profession.
+Since Mushkaa was young she had a love for music, and she spent ten years studying trumpet.
+She later started attending the Music Workshop in Barcelona in 2023, but was forced to quit since she struggled to balance her studies with her musical career.

-Mushkaa has discussed homosexuality, saying, "I always sing about girls when I do a more personal subject, but just because I like girls."
-It is unavoidable.
-If you were the in-revet, it would be weird."
-She said, "In my generation, whoever is homophobic is the idiot of the group."
-She doesn't often come across homophobic people in her daily life.
+Mushkaa has discussed her own homosexuality in relation to her music, saying, "I always sing about girls when I make a more personal track, but that's because I like girls.
+It's unavoidable.
+It would be strange if it were the other way around."
+She said she does not often come across homophobic people in her daily life, saying, "In my generation, if someone is homophobic they are the idiot of the group".